hydroper/as3razen/todo/codegen.md

 # Codegen

+## External projects

+External FXRazen projects are external libraries that do not generate any code, typically used for builtins such as AIR globals.
+In these cases, only the verifier is responsible for handling the semantic model.

 ## Vector Data Type

 * [ ] Generate a multiname for a `Vector` type with type arguments as follows: